 No Reconstruction

-Our Flatter Your Flatness dialogue is dedicated to the courageous women who choose not to reconstruct after mastectomy or choose to deconstruct after failed reconstruction.
-A growing trend in this group is the desire to avoid wearing prosthetic breast forms, which can be heavy, hot, and uncomfortable.
-We would rather plump and pouf our chests with ruffled styles and other embellishments!
+Our Flatter Your Flatness dialogue is dedicated to the courageous women who choose not to reconstruct after mastectomy or choose to “deconstruct” after failed reconstruction.
+A growing trend in this group is the desire to avoid wearing the traditional type of prosthetic breast forms, which can be heavy, hot, and uncomfortable.
+Some would rather plump and pouf their chests with ruffled styles and other embellishments.

-Those of us who want to break free from reconstruction failures and “go flat” are determined to find fashionable clothing that would plump and pouf our chests in order to avoid having to wear uncomfortable prostheses.
-In some styles, wearing the bare minimum foam shapers in a lightweight bandeau-type bra is the most comfortable, but that is it.
+Those of us who want to break free from reconstruction failures and “go flat” are determined to find fashionable clothing that would plump and pouf their chests in order to avoid having to wear uncomfortable prostheses.

 Unilateral Mastectomy